We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Payment options and costs

 If an individual’s insurance does not cover costs, a health savings account (HSA) may.
+An HSA is a tax-free savings account from banks and insurers that allows people to pay for eligible medical expenses, such as lenses and contacts, with its funds.

 Companies offering glasses can typically fill most prescriptions.